srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **Requirements gathering:**

-Requirements are usually around design, weight, durability and less service charges Designs can be downloaded from the web or design catalogues or pictures of a similar orders(in most cases).
+Requirements are usually around design, weight, durability and less service charges.
+Designs can be downloaded from the web or design catalogues or pictures of similar orders(in most cases).

 **work debt(in any form):**

-Since tech debt is a big thing, i asked him if they have similar problems.
-Apparenly, value of hours spent is far less than material costs, so it is easier to get the original material back and re-do it.
+Since tech debt is a big thing, i asked him if they have similar problems, Apparenly, value of hours spent is far less than material costs, so it is easier to get the original material back and re-do it.